agostinagranja/investment-simulator/README.md

 Finance

 ## Problem
-There is a need for a tool to simulate the result of a diversified investment in the US capital market in a personalized way.
-The data needed are:
+There is a necessity for a tool to simulate the result of a diversified investment in the US capital market in a personalized way.
+To perform a simulation such us, the data needed are:

 1. Rate offered by the market
 2. Initial capital